 - Swelling of the ankles and legs due to a build up of fluid (oedema) which is usually mild

-- Changes in your heart rhythm and blood pressure – your nurse or doctor will check your blood pressure and you will have ECGs regularly
+- Changes in your heart rhythm and blood pressure – your nurse or doctor will check your blood pressure and you will have regular ECGs

 - Skin changes, such as a rash, redness, and itching

 - Bone thinning may occur with long term treatment